-The blasting contractor(s) will exercise control to prevent damage to aboveground and underground structures, including buildings, pipelines, utilities, springs, and water wells.
-The Contractor will implement the following procedures:
+Contractor will exercise control to prevent damage to aboveground and underground structures, including buildings, pipelines, utilities, springs, and water wells.
+Contractor will implement the following procedures:

-Any potable water source and/or associated pipe system within the distance established by the blasting contractor would be tested for yield and water quality before blasting.
+- Any potable water source and/or associated pipe system within the distance established by the Contractor would be tested for yield and water quality before blasting.
 If damaged, Enbridge will repair or otherwise restore any damage, or Enbridge will compensate the owner for damages.
-Enbridge will provide an alternative potable water

-- supply to the landowner until repairs occur.
-Locations of potable sources and/or associated pipe systems within the distance established by the blasting contractor will be indicated on Enbridge's construction alignment sheets. - A third-party vibration monitor and an Enbridge representative Enbridge will inspect all aboveground structures within the distance established by the blasting contractor before and after blasting.
-In the unlikely event that damage occurs to the aboveground structure, the owner will be compensated. - The blasting contractor(s) is responsible for the ultimate resolution of all damage claims resulting from blasting. - Blasting will not be allowed within 15 feet of an existing pipeline, unless specifically authorized by Enbridge. - Holes that have contained explosive material shall not be re-drilled.
-Holes must not be drilled where danger exists of intersecting another hole containing explosive material. - Blasting mats or padding will be used on all shots where necessary to prevent scattering of loose rock onto adjacent property and to prevent damage to nearby structures and overhead utilities. - Blasting cannot begin until occupants of nearby buildings, stores, residences, places of business, places of public gathering, administrators of public recreation areas, and farmers have been notified by the blasting contractor(s) sufficiently in advance to protect personnel, property, and livestock.
-The blasting contractor(s) must notify all such parties at least 48 hours prior to blasting; the specifics of how this notification will occur will be in the site-specific Blasting Plan. - Blasting in or near environmentally sensitive areas such as streams and wildlife areas may include additional restrictions. - All blasting is subject to the following limitations. - Maximum PPV of 12.0 inches per second in any of three mutually perpendicular axes, measured at the lesser distance of the nearest facility or the edge of the permanent easement. - Maximum diameter of explosive may be no larger than 2 inches unless approved by Enbridge. - Maximum quantity of explosive per delay is governed by the recorded measurements as influenced by work site conditions. - Explosive agents and ignition methods shall be approved by Enbridge. - Clean, crushed 1⁄4 3/8 inch angular stemming material is to be used in all holes. - O Holes are to be covered with a form of protective matting or cover to prevent flyrock as directed by Enbridge.
+Enbridge will provide an alternative potable water supply to the landowner until repairs occur.
+Locations of potable sources and/or associated pipe systems within the distance established by Contractor will be indicated on Enbridge's construction alignment sheets. - A third-party vibration monitor and an Enbridge representative will inspect all aboveground structures within the distance established by Contractor before and after blasting.
+In the unlikely event that damage occurs to the aboveground structure, the owner will be compensated. - Contractor is responsible for the ultimate resolution of all damage claims resulting from blasting. - Blasting will not be allowed within 15 feet of an existing pipeline, unless specifically authorized by Enbridge. - Holes that have contained explosive material shall not be re-drilled.
+Holes must not be drilled where danger exists of intersecting another hole containing explosive material. - Blasting mats or padding will be used on all shots where necessary to prevent scattering of loose rock onto adjacent property and to prevent damage to nearby structures and overhead utilities. - Blasting cannot begin until occupants of nearby buildings, stores, residences, places of business, places of public gathering, administrators of public recreation areas, and farmers have been notified by Contractor sufficiently in advance to protect personnel, property, and livestock.
+Contractor must notify all such parties at least 48 hours prior to blasting; the specifics of how this notification will occur will be in the site-specific Blasting Plan.

-- The drilling pattern must be set in a manner to achieve smaller rock fragmentation (maximum 1 foot in diameter) in order to use as much as possible of the blasted rock as backfill material after the pipe has been padded in accordance with the specifications.
-The blasting contractor(s) must submit the proposed drilling pattern to Enbridge for approval. - Under pipeline crossings and all other areas where drilling and blasting is required within 15 feet of existing facilities: - Enbridge approval must be given prior to blasting. - Drill holes must be reduced to a maximum of 2 inches or less in diameter. - The number of holes shot at one time is limited to three unless otherwise approved by Enbridge. - Appropriate delay between charges to attain desired fragmentation.
+- Blasting in or near environmentally sensitive areas, such as streams and wildlife areas, may include additional restrictions. - All blasting is subject to the following limitations. - Maximum PPV of 12.0 inches per second in any of three mutually perpendicular axes, measured at the lesser distance of the nearest facility or the edge of the permanent easement. - Maximum diameter of explosive may be no larger than 2 inches unless approved by Enbridge. - Maximum quantity of explosive per delay is governed by the recorded measurements as influenced by work site conditions. - Explosive agents and ignition methods shall be approved by Enbridge. - \circ Clean, crushed $\frac{1}{4}$ $\frac{3}{8}$ inch angular stemming material is to be used in all holes. - Holes are to be covered with a form of protective matting or cover to prevent flyrock as directed by Enbridge. - The drilling pattern must be set in a manner to achieve smaller rock fragmentation (maximum 1 foot in diameter) in order to use as much as possible of the blasted rock as backfill material after the pipe has been padded in accordance with the specifications.
+The blasting contractor(s) must submit the proposed drilling pattern to Enbridge for approval. - Under pipeline crossings and all other areas where drilling and blasting is required within 15 feet of existing facilities: - Enbridge approval must be given prior to blasting. - o Drill holes must be reduced to a maximum of 2 inches or less in diameter. - The number of holes shot at one time is limited to three unless otherwise approved by Enbridge. - Appropriate delay between charges to attain desired fragmentation.

-Protection of Personnel
+8.2 Protection of Personnel

-The blasting contractor(s) must include in its procedures all federal, state, county, and local safety requirements for blasting.
+Contractor must include in its procedures all federal, state, county, and local safety requirements for blasting.
 The procedures must address, at a minimum, the following requirements: